themesberg/flowbite-react/packages/ui/README.md

 ## Components

-**Please note that some components in the vanilla Flowbite library are not yet available in Flowbite React.**
+**Note: Some components from the vanilla Flowbite library are not yet available in Flowbite React.**

 <table>
   <tr>